nofitnessforpurpose/LOGMETER/README.md

 <BR>

 ## Installation
 Download the single OPL file onto the target device, typically via a Serial COMMS connection and terminal program.
 Translate the OPL file.
 Connect to the target multi-meter and run.
 Logging will commence following initialisation of the code.

+The code is targeted to run on a 4 line LZ or LZ64 device to use the additional screen size.
+However, other than display text there are no LZ specific features that would preclude adaptation to a CM, XP or other Organiser II model.

 <BR>